dormant-chicken/sortty/README.md

 ## Dependencies

-These dependencies are needed:
+These dependencies are needed along with their recommended versions:

-`python ncurses git`
+* `python` 3.11 or later
+* `ncurses` 6.0 or later
+* `git` with git clone function

 Arch:
 ```